- How to check if a YouTube channel name is available?

 - How do I find available YouTube channel names?

 - Enter your desired name in the checker.
-If it's taken, try variations by adding your niche, location, or descriptive words.
-Our tool lets you quickly iterate through alternatives to find available YouTube channel names.
+If it's taken, try variations by adding your niche, location, or a descriptive word, and check again — most people land on a free handle within a handful of attempts.

 - What is the difference between a YouTube handle and channel name?